 - Keep one thing at the top of your mind, never camp too close to the lake like Pangong Tso, Tso Moriri as it is not safe and also it is forbidden by law.

 - Keep yourself warm and well hydrated while being out in the wild because falling for acute mountain sickness at such high altitudes is very common if appropriate healthcare measures are not taken.

-- Do not harm the wildlife or the local culture in any way.
+- Do not harm wildlife or the local culture in any way.

 - Do not pollute the region, air or water and leave behind any waste.
-What you can leave behind is only the footprints of the miraculous experience you had while camping on your Ladakhi Bike Expedition.
+What you can leave behind is only the footprints of the miraculous experience you had while camping on your Leh Ladakh road expedition.

 Shanti Stupa is a Buddhist white-domed stupa on a hilltop in Chanspa and was built by Japanese Buddhist Bhikshu Gyomyo Nakamura in 1991.
 For all the riders, on their Leh-Ladakh Bike Trip, a visit to this shrine to oversee the relics at its base revered by the 14th Dalai Lama himself is a must.
 It has become a tourist attraction not only because of its religious significance but for the panoramic views this place offers.
 Summer is the best time to visit this place with bright sun and gleaming blue skies.
 The motive behind building Stupa was to promote peace and also it symbolizes the love between the people of Japan and Ladakh.

 While you are on your Leh Ladakh road trip, this place is a must-visit.
 The Hall of Fame is situated close to the Leh Airfield and is an exhibition hall developed and kept up by the Indian Army in the memory of the great Indian warriors who had lost their lives at the time of Indo-Pak wars defending their motherland.
 It symbolizes the great sacrifices made by our soldiers to ensure the safety and security of our country.